-On Friday afternoon Footballs great and good gathered in Moscow for the World Cup draw.
+On Thursday afternoon it finally begins- Footballs great and good will gather in Moscow for the World Cup opening ceremony.

 Group A: Russia, Saudi Arabia, Egypt, Uruguay